-By the end of August 2021, All Points Broadband will develop a network design that will be used to apply for a Virginia Telecommunications Initiative (VATI) broadband grant in September 2021.
+All Points Broadband has developed a network design that was used to apply for a Virginia Telecommunications Initiative (VATI) broadband grant in September 2021.
 The County will know if it has received a grant in December or January, and funding for that grant, if received, is expected to be available in July 2022, with construction possibly beginning in the fall of 2022.

 Emergency Broadband Benefit Program

 The Federal Communication Commission announced the start date of the Emergency Broadband Benefit Program.
 As of May 12, 2021, eligible households will be able to enroll in the Program to receive a monthly discount (up to $50) off the cost of broadband service from an approved provider (Comcast and CenturyLink are participating in the program).
 Eligible households can enroll through an approved provider or by visiting https://getemergencybroadband.org.

 For more information, including eligibility requirements, about the Emergency Broadband Benefit Program, please visit https://www.fcc.gov/broadbandbenefit.

 Hanover Internet Service